 Dr Christos Ioannou is a Consultant in Obstetrics and Fetal Medicine at the Oxford University Hospitals NHS Foundation Trust and Honorary Senior Lecturer at the University of Oxford.
-He trained in Obstetrics and Gynaecology at the Oxford region between 2004 and 2014 and he obtained a subspecialist accreditation in Maternal and Fetal Medicine in 2014.
+He trained in Obstetrics and Gynaecology between 2004 and 2014 and he obtained a subspecialist accreditation in Maternal and Fetal Medicine in 2014.

 Dr Ioannou has extensive experience in prenatal ultrasound for singleton and multiple pregnancies.
 He specialises in the diagnosis and management of prenatal conditions affecting the baby’s growth and development.
 He regularly undertakes prenatal invasive procedures including amniocenteses, chorionic villus sampling (CVS) and therapeutic fetal interventions such as intrauterine transfusions and fetal shunts.